Subiculum: Structure

-It receives input from CA1 and entorhinal cortical layer III pyramidal neurons and is the main output of the hippocampus.
+The subicular complex receives input from CA1 and entorhinal cortical layer III pyramidal neurons and is the main output of the hippocampus proper.
 The pyramidal neurons send projections to the nucleus accumbens, septal nuclei, prefrontal cortex, lateral hypothalamus, nucleus reuniens, mammillary nuclei, entorhinal cortex and amygdala.

 The pyramidal neurons in the subiculum exhibit transitions between two modes of action potential output: bursting and single spiking.
 The transitions between these two modes is thought to be important for routing information out of the hippocampus.

 Four component areas have been described: parasubiculum (adjacent to the parahippocampal gyrus), presubiculum, postsubiculum, and prosubiculum.

 Parasubiculum

 The parasubiculum contains grid cells, which are neurons responsive to movements in particular directions over particular distances.

 Presubiculum

 The presubiculum is part of the posterior cortex corresponding to Brodmann area 27, and forms part of the cortical input to the entorhinal-hippocampal spatial/memory system.

 Postsubiculum

 The dorsal part of the presubiculum is more commonly known as the postsubiculum and is of interest because it contains head direction cells, which are responsive to the facing direction of the head.